 Freesat vs Freeview: which should you choose?

-All new TVs come with a digital tuner built-in that will let you access free-TV channels, but if you have an older TV you'll need a PVR or set-top box.
+All current TVs come with a digital tuner built-in that will let you access free-TV channels, but if you have an older set you'll need a PVR or set-top box.

-PVRs are generally the preferred option, as they allow you to pause, rewind and record TV shows directly to the box.
-Internet TV boxes which stream content from catch up and on demand services are also worth considering.
+PVRs are the more advanced of the two, as they allow you to pause, rewind and record TV shows directly to the box.
+TV streamers, such as Google Chromecasts and Amazon Fire TV Sticks, which stream content from catch up and on demand services are also worth considering.

 How do I get it?: You need a TV with a built-in Freesat tuner or a separate Freesat set-top box or PVR.
 Freesat boxes range from around £50 to £250 and are available from manufacturers such as Humax, Grundig, Goodmans, Logik, Bush and Manhattan.